microsoft/pai/examples/jupyter/README.md

 -->

-# Jupyter on PAI
+# Jupyter on OpenPAI

-This guide introduces how to run [Jupyter Notebook](http://jupyter.org/) on PAI.
+This guide introduces how to run [Jupyter Notebook](http://jupyter.org/) on OpenPAI.
 The following contents show some basic examples, other customized examples can be run similarly.

 ## Contents